 Instructions

 - In a large pot, heat extra virgin olive oil over medium heat.
 Once hot, stir in the garlic.
-Stir often for 1 minute, pulling it away from the heat if it starts to brown.
+Stir often for 1 minute.
 After 1 minute, add tomato paste away from the garlic.
 Allow the tomato paste to sit while you continue stirring the garlic for 1 more minute.

 - Pour in 3 cans of san marzano tomatoes.
-Bring the sauce to a simmer and then break apart the tomatoes with a wooden spoon or masher.
+Bring the sauce to a simmer.
+Use the back of the wooden spoon to break apart the tomatoes.
 It will be easier to do this once they are hot.
-Stir in the basil and salt and allow to simmer for ten minutes.
-Then use an immersion blender or regular blender to blend the sauce.
+Stir in the basil and salt and bring the sauce to a simmer.

-- Keep the sauce at a simmer and add your meatballs and sausages typically parcooked.
-If they are already cooked fully, wait 1 hour before adding them in.
-Allow the sauce to simmer at a very low simmer for 3 hours total.
+- Keep the sauce at a simmer and add your meatballs and sausages typically par-cooked.
+Allow the sauce to simmer on low for 3 hours.

-- After 3 hours turn the heat to low, and prepare your choice of pasta.
+- Prepare your choice of pasta.
 Combine sauce with pasta in the pot you cooked the pasta in and serve with fresh parmesan.

 Gina Woods